Canon T6s versus Canon T7i

 |Canon G7 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the T7i provides a faster frame rate than the T6s.
 It can shoot movie footage at 1080/60p, while the T6s is limited to 1080/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The T6s and the T7i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Canon T6s, the Canon T7i, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The table below summarizes some of the other core capabilities of the Canon T6s and Canon T7i in connection with corresponding information for a sample of similar cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon T6s (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||4000||5.0||12||no|